-201.32 Overhanging Rock and Boulders - The Contractor shall remove overhanging rock or boulders within the excavation limits, as ordered by the Ministry Representative, and shall backfill and compact all resulting cavities.
-Such work will be paid at the unit price for "Roadway and Drainage Excavation."
+201.32 Overhanging Rock and Boulders - The Contractor shall remove overhanging rock or boulders within the excavation limits, as ordered by the Ministry Representative, and shall backfill and compact all resulting cavities to allow the safe passage of construction and support vehicles generally in accordance with the requirements of SS 135.
+Such work will be paid at the Unit Price bid for "Roadway and Drainage Excavation."